giadasponzilli/giada-sponzilli-bootstrap-portfolio/README.md

 This portfolio wants to showcase my skills as a web developer to future employers.
 In this application, I rebuilt my previous portfolio using Bootstrap 5.
-The webiste is a skeleton for my future projects.
+The website is a skeleton for my future projects.
 Currently, I have only two coding projects.
 The resume button is linked to a google doc.
 At the bottom of the page there is a section with my contacts to make it easier for employers who wish to reach out for possible interviews.
 The website has been made using bootrstrap 5, flexboxes, variables and pseudo-classes.

-The code is deployed at
+The code is deployed at https://giadasponzilli.github.io/giada-sponzilli-bootstrap-portfolio/

 ## Screenshots